connorwfitch/uefa_cl_rankings/README.md

 Creating a ranking for european soccer teams using graph theory and linear algebra

-Methods are similar to PageRank
+Methods are a generalization of PageRank based off of a paper from Govan, Meyer, Albright (2008)